SpektraSystems/Microsoft-Cloud-Workshop/intelligent-vending-machines/README.md

 * **SQL Server**
 * **Face API (Congnitive Srvices)**
 * **Azure HDInsight Cluster**
-* Other Azure resources such as **Virtual Network, Public IP, Network Interface, Load Balancer, Storage accounts** as required by HDInsight and VMs.
+* Other Azure resources such as **Virtual Network, Public IP, Network Interface, Load Balancer, Storage accounts** as required by the HDInsight and VMs.

 # Known Issues
 ### Failure while running the following command: